jangirjyoti29/MovieClub/README.md

      2. Bohemian Rhapsody

    **Case 2** - If the user searches for - Le Jaayenge Dilwale, the list should display the movie - Dilwale Dulhania Le Jaayenge

+   **case 3** - A Cache is also mantained for last searched results.
+Maximum 5 last searched results will only be display on screen when user taps on search feature.

 Along with this the offline storage/database is also maintained for the application.